martinrotter/rssguard/resources/docs/accounts.md

     - Force execution of server-side update when updating feeds from RSS Guard: This forces tt-rss to refresh all the feeds stored on the server.
 Depending on how many system resources are available to the server application this _will_ cause you issues.
     - Username
     - Password
-    - If the server requires HTTP authenttication enter that information.
+    - If the server requires HTTP authentication enter that information.
 Only Basic HTTP Authentication is supported.
 3. **Test** the connection before proceeding.
 If there are issues you will see an error message appear.
 4. Click **OK**.